AliyunContainerService/pouch/docs/commandline/pouch_top.md

 ### Synopsis

-top command is to display the running processes of a container.You can add options just like using Linux ps command.
+top command is to display the running processes of a container.
+You can add options just like using Linux ps command.

 ```
 pouch top CONTAINER [ps OPTIONS]